 Augment laboratory and field studies with biomechanical analyses and evaluate the biomechanical risk factors associated with using wearable devices.
-Compute individual muscle forces and metabolism along with joint contact-forces and moments and digitally test and optimize your mechanically exoskeleton concepts to mitigate long term risk factors.
+Compute individual muscle forces and metabolism along with joint contact-forces and moments and digitally test and optimize your mechanically exoskeleton concepts to mitigate short term risk factors such as metabolic energy.

 - Investigate how different mechanical design parameters can affect the user